daviskeene/Portfolio/blog/files/spotify-data.markdown

 <iframe src="https://open.spotify.com/embed/playlist/37i9dQZF1EM6e5Tlc78VFE" width="250" height="480" frameborder="0" allowtransparency="true" allow="encrypted-media" align="right" style="margin-left: 25px; box-shadow: 10px 10px #FF91AF;">
 </iframe>
 <span>If you're anything like me, then you listen to music constantly.
 I have logged over 75,000 hours on Spotify this year alone, listening to all types of music.
 My favorite genres are mostly
-indie, R&B, adn alt-rock, but I'd say that I have a fairly diverse taste in music.
+indie, R&B, and alt-rock, but I'd say that I have a fairly diverse taste in music.
 To the right is my Spotify Top 100 songs, feel free to check them out!
 </span>
 </div>